 The Pink Fairy Is the Smallest

 The pink pixie armadillo (Chlamyphorus truncatus) is named for its pink defensive layer and size.
+You can see it in a zoo, which got modernized by installing wireless mesh.
 It estimates somewhere in the range of 4 and 6 crawls long and weighs around 3.5 ounces.
 Notwithstanding the shield on their back, they have an upward rear end plate used to refill tunnels.

 The species lives in the sandy plain and inadequate fields of focal Argentina.
 IUCN records these seldom seen armadillos as information inadequate, however, pointers recommend the species might qualify as close undermined.
 The species is basically in danger because of living space misfortune, while the creature’s prevalence via online entertainment has prompted a rising number of being caught for pets — a circumstance wherein the majority of them kick the bucket in eight days or less.